-All Trauma recovery benefit medical events are defined and identified with a symbol in the Medical terms and definitions section of this policy document.
+All Trauma recovery benefit conditions and procedures are defined and identified with a symbol in the Medical terms and definitions section of this policy document.

 The requirement to survive for 14 days from the date of diagnosis or surgery applies to stand alone trauma only.